Gatsby is an awesome static site generator, but you need to get your data from somewhere. What are your options for headless CMSs?

 Sanity is one of the new breed of SaaS headless CMSs.
 It consists of an open source CMS admin UI which you install as an npm package and host.
 This allows you to easily extend for your own workflow with their extension ecosystem.
 The admin then connects to Sanity for storing the data, and for authentication.

 Contentful is one of the larger SaaS headless CMSs, and the oldest on our list here, being launched back in 2014.
 Clearly pitching themselves as the Enterprise solution, Contentful has the most clout, but also the price point to match.
 One thing to watch is that they may not have the features and extensibility common in the current generation of SaaS headless CMSs.

 Prismic is another of the new breed of SaaS headless CMSs.
 It provides an excellent hosted admin with the ability to easily add custom types, and publishes a REST and GraphQL API.

 Forestry has been described as Netlify CMS on steroids.
 Like Netlify CMS, it connects to GitHub to store markdown files which is great for portability.
 Unlike Netlify CMS however, Forestry also provides a hosted CMS admin UI, providing a more polished, managed solution.
 However you can also deploy the editor to your own site with Forestry Remote Admin.

 Like everything, it depends! 🤷♂️

 A lot of it comes down to how you want to store your data (git / hosted service) and the editing experience.

 If it’s a commercial site, you’ve got the money, or just really want something turnkey, then try one of the SaaS options.
 They all have free plans to start, so sign up and try them out to see what fits.

-If it’s a simple blog, Netlify CMS will do great. (in fact I’ll be using it for the new version of this blog!)
+If it’s a simple blog, Netlify CMS will do great. (in fact, I’m using it for this blog!)

 If it’s a bigger site / application, give a more full powered solution a go such as Keystone or Strapi.